Family Engagement Policy

 - Involving parents in an organized, ongoing, and timely way in the planning, review, and evaluation of school programs;

 - Having all parties involved sign a Principal/Teacher/Parent/Student compact agreement stating how each will contribute to ensuring the student’s achievement;

-- Assisting parents in understanding state academic content, the North Carolina Accountability Program, state and local assessments, and student performance standards;
+- Assisting parents in understanding state academic content, the North Carolina Accountability Program, state and local assessments, and scholar performance standards;

 - Communicating clearly and frequently with parents about school policies, programs, and their own children; and